Bee or Yellow Jacket Sting

 Bee Sting of Upper Arm

-- Child was stung by a honeybee, bumblebee, hornet, paper wasp, or yellow jacket
+- Stung by a honeybee, bumblebee, hornet, wasp, or yellow jacket

 - Over 95 percent of stings are from honey bees or yellow jackets